retro playbook

 Shit in, shit out

-The retro is only as honest as your answers. /retro will ask you targeted questions and give you a structure to fill, but it cannot invent insight you did not surface.
-If you breeze through the questions with "fine, fine, ship it", the retro records nothing useful and /learn has nothing to compress into a lesson.
+The retro is only as honest as your answers — the run gives you targeted questions and a structure to fill, but it cannot invent insight you did not surface.
+Breeze through with "fine, fine, ship it" and the retro records nothing useful, leaving learn nothing to compress into a lesson.

 In practice:

-/learncan work from "the agent kept re-reading the same three files before each milestone" — it cannot work from "context was annoying". - Distinguish "this plan was unusual" from "this is how I want booping to behave from now on".
-Only the second category is worth a lesson.
+• Distinguish "this plan was unusual" from "this is how I want booping to behave from now on".
+Only the second is worth a lesson.

 Reviewing the retro file

-After /retro writes the file, read it before letting /learn act on it.
-The goal is to separate durable findings from one-off complaints.
+Read the written retrospective before letting learn act on it, separating durable findings from one-off complaints.

 What to keep:

-- Durable findings — patterns that will recur across sprints.
-"The agent picks the wrong test runner when both pytest and unittest are present" is a project rule worth lifting into
+• Durable findings — patterns that will recur across sprints.
+"The agent picks the wrong test runner when both pytest and unittest are present" is a project rule worth lifting into a targeted lesson.

-_booping/skill_develop.mdorlessons/. - Process gaps — places where the lifecycle itself failed you.
-"I wanted to stop after milestone 2 but did not realise I had to say so up front" is feedback for the prompt habits you bring to
+• Process gaps — places where the lifecycle itself failed you.
+"I wanted to stop after milestone 2 but did not realise I had to say so up front" is feedback for the prompt habits you bring to groom and develop runs.

 What to mark as one-off:

-A clear note in the retro file (a short tag, a separate section, or just an inline annotation) tells /learn which findings to compress into rules and which to leave behind.
-Without this triage you are asking /learn to invent the distinction itself, and that is exactly the place "shit in, shit out" bites hardest.
+A clear note in the retro (a short tag, a separate section, or an inline annotation) tells learn which findings to compress into rules and which to leave behind.
+Without that triage you are asking learn to invent the distinction itself, and that is exactly where "shit in, shit out" bites hardest.